Icon

 • Smoking technique

-• Bioavailability (refers to the number of compounds that the body will absorb).
+• Bioavailability (which affects the amount of active compounds that the body will absorb).

 The first two factors are relatively straightforward.

-According to an article in the Journal of Chemistry & Biodiversity, test subjects that smoked cannabis had a bioavailability ranging from 2% to 56%.
+According to an article in the Journal of Chemistry & Biodiversity, participants who smoked cannabis had a bioavailability ranging from 2% to 56%.
+This study suggests that the total amount of THC actually absorbed by the body is far lower than one would assume, given the amount of THC in the product.

 The Size of the Joint

 The size of the joint will influence how much THC you consume.
-A smaller joint will have less THC.
-In contrast, the bigger the joint, the more difficult it is to avoid air resistance.
+Obviously, a smaller joint will have less THC, but the bigger the joint, the more difficult it is to avoid air resistance.

 So if you can, try smoking inside.
 This will put you in a controlled environment that will also combat the devastation of canoeing.